“I promise to uphold this congregation of The United Methodist Church by my prayers, my presence, my gifts, my service, and my witness.”

-The PBS “Religion and Ethics” news show recently aired an eight-minute feature on Stephen Ministry that describes the life-changing ministry happening in thousands of congregations like ours.
-Go to the PBS web site to view a video feature on Stephen Ministry as well as interviews and other bonus features.
+The PBS “Religion and Ethics” news show aired an eight-minute feature on Stephen Ministry that describes the life-changing outreach happening in thousands of congregations like ours.

 - Trans-denominational–over 75 denominations